RVgo4it/mmsgate/README.md

 ## Prepare the Ubuntu Server

 The Ubuntu server, often referred to as the host in this document, will act as the platform for MMSGate.
 It is expected to be powered on and operational nearly all the time.
 Logon as usual and arrive at a command prompt.
-Update the host and set it's name to match your DNS name, replacing "flexisip.yourDomian.com" as needed in these commands:
+Update the host and set its name to match your DNS name, replacing "flexisip.yourDomian.com" as needed in these commands:
 ```
 sudo apt update
 sudo apt upgrade